FlyingOwOL/Email-Filter/README.md

                           "[OFFICE OF THE PRESIDENT]",
                           "[CDO]", "[OFFICE OF THE VP FOR FINANCE]", "[STRATCOM]", "[OSA]", "Recent Canvas Notifications"];
-  //to add more phrases or keyword just add a comma and "baby your words po here" before the square bracket
+  //to add more phrases or keyword just add a comma and "baby your words po here" before each phrase

   for(let thread of threads){
     let messages = thread.getMessages();